fabsig/KTBoost/Readme.md

 Concerning **base learners**, KTboost includes:

 * Trees
-* Kernel Ridge regression (i.e., penalized functions in reproducing kernel Hilbert spaces (RKHS) or "posterior" means of Gaussian processes)
+* Kernel Ridge regression (a.k.a. penalized reproducing kernel Hilbert space (RKHS) regression or (the mean of) Gaussian process regression)
 * A combination of the two (i.e., the KTBoost algorithm)